Do not lag behind in accomplishing good deeds

 Those who have aims of life, they lead a promising and prosperous life.
 They don’t have much suspicion and hesitation in life.
 On the other hand, people who have thousands of questions and possess doubts and suspicions, lead an aimless life and they don’t have an intention to do anything fruitful.

 When the Sahabas (RA) would hear Rasulullah (SM) saying something, they would rush to apply it.
 They would never ask questions such as: What? and Why?
 They thought and believed it is unnecessary to ask such questions.
-Indeed, the fear of Allah Taala, desire of Jannah and deep love and obedience towards Rasulullah (SM) made it possible for the Sahabas (RA) to build up an eventful and active life.
+Indeed, the fear of Allah Taala, the desire of Jannah and deep love and obedience towards Rasulullah (SM) made it possible for the Sahabas (RA) to build up an eventful and active life.

 Ulama and Sufi